Please note: You are now making an order on behalf of a user.

 You can use chlorine shock to shock your hot tub, but this will temporarily increase the chlorine levels to a point where it will be unsafe to swim in your hot tub for 8-12 hours.
 When you use a non-chlorine shock, you're not adding any more chlorine to the water, so you will be safe to get back into your hot tub after just 30 minutes!

-• Bromide Tablets
+• Bromine Tablets

 When you use bromine tablets as a sanitiser alongside non-chlorine shock, the non-chlorine shock will activate the sanitizing effects of bromine, making it work more effectively against contaminants.